mixxxdj/website/content/pages/privacy-policy.md

 Crash reports may be handled by the vendors of each platform (e.g., through the [Windows Error Reporting](https://learn.microsoft.com/en-us/windows/win32/wer/windows-error-reporting) feature).
 Please refer to those platforms for information about the privacy policies.
-Depending on the platform, Mixxx Core Developers have access to these reports, which usually contain:
+Depending on the platform, Mixxx core developers have access to these reports, which usually contain:

 - Operating System version
 - CPU and GPU